quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/integration_families.md

 `UniformGrid(nk=..., matrix_function=RationalFOE(...))`.
 Adaptive rational
 integration is unsupported.
 Sparse calculations require an explicit supported method rather than silently switching to a dense adaptive calculation.

+The shared `errors.entropy` is populated only when entropy is computed and its total error can be estimated; otherwise it is `None`.
+Entropy does not control refinement.
+Finite systems ignore mesh sizes with a warning and have zero integration error.